creatorsgarten/techcal.dev/README.md

 # th.techcal.dev

-repo for Calendar of thailand tech meetup and event.
+Repo for Calendar of thailand tech meetup and event.

 ## How to add event?
 1. Create event with your caledar service e.g. Google Calendar, Outlook